cordially invited to the 17th International Smoothed Particle

 We are pleased to announce our keynote speakers: Prof. Kendon on quantum computing, Prof. Antonio Gil on solids and large deformations and Prof. Stansby on particle shifting and WSI.
 Please see Keynotes tab for further info!

-The abstract submission is now closed!
+The abstract peer review process is now completed.

 The registration for the workshop and training day is now open.